 🔲 Drilling at existing under explored lithium tenements

 What could go wrong?

-- Exploration risk: There are no guarantees that LRS finds more lithium.
-Alternatively, LRS doesn’t find enough lithium to justify a mine.
+There are no guarantees that LRS continues to find more (or enough) lithium at its newly acquired and under explored lithium tenements.
+Alternatively, LRS doesn’t find enough lithium in infill and resource definition drilling at its lithium discovery to justify a mine.

-- Market risk: Lithium prices have cratered before and its possible supply/demand dynamics change and in turn impact market sentiment to lithium exploration companies such as LRS.
+Lithium prices have cratered before and its possible supply/demand dynamics change and in turn impact market sentiment to lithium exploration/development companies such as LRS.

 ✅ Initial Investment @ 1.765c